scottbarnes/reconcile/README.md

 ```
 poetry run python reconcile/main.py fetch-data
 ```
-Fetch the exported database data (this takes a bit).
+Fetch the exported database data.
+This takes me about 8 minutes.
 Note: This is a convenience function.
 The data can be manually into /you/path/to/reconcile/files
 - Open Library Editions dump: https://openlibrary.org/data/ol_dump_editions_latest.txt.gz
 - The newest Internet Archive physical_direct.tsv: https://archive.org/download/ia-abc-historical-data/ (it's near the bottom)